juspay/airborne/react-plugin/NATIVE_INITIALIZATION.md

-# HyperOTA Native Initialization Guide
+# Airborne Native Initialization Guide

-This guide explains how to initialize HyperOTA in native code and use it from React Native.
+This guide explains how to initialize Airborne in native code and use it from React Native.
 The implementation is compatible with both the old and new React Native architectures.

 ## Overview

-HyperOTA is initialized once in native code (iOS/Android) when the app starts.
-After initialization, the React Native module can access the HyperOTA instance to read config files and perform other operations.
+Airborne is initialized once in native code (iOS/Android) when the app starts.
+After initialization, the React Native module can access the Airborne instance to read config files and perform other operations.

 ## Android Setup

-### 1. Initialize HyperOTA in MainApplication
+### 1. Initialize Airborne in MainApplication

-In your `MainApplication.kt` (or `.java`), initialize HyperOTA in the `onCreate` method:
+In your `MainApplication.kt` (or `.java`), initialize Airborne in the `onCreate` method:

 ```kotlin
 import com.hyperota.HyperotaModuleImpl